briancrink/accessedu/documentation/addendum/adherence.md

 of acquring massive tabs of pinned readings.

-Contrary to regurgitation learning deployed in my school years, I was afforded the luxury of boundless time insighted for deeper levels of cognitive thinking embodied in rich, complex thoughts.
+Contrary to regurgitation learning deployed in my school years, I was afforded boundless time insighted for deeper levels of cognitive thinking embodied in rich, complex thoughts.

 My unmeasured self-learning evolved into a natural appreciation and love to read, ask questions, and try everything.